-It may be hard to believe it when you look outside now, but spring is on its way!
+It may be hard to believe when you look outside now, but spring is coming!
 With the arrival of this warmer season comes the not-so-fun spring cleaning task.
+Though it is dreaded by many, it is crucial when it comes to keeping your home in tip-top shape!
+The better shape you keep your home in, the longer you can delay having to make any costly repairs.
 Now is a great time to inspect your home and update your insurance, too.
 Here are 10 spring cleaning items to check off your list while you wait for the warmer weather to settle in.

 1. The roof

-Wind, water, sliding ice and falling objects are all winter hazards that can damage your roof.
-Check for loose or lost shingles, and other visible signs of damage.
+Wind, water, sliding ice, and falling objects are all winter hazards that can damage your roof.
+Check for loose or lost shingles and other visible signs of damage.
 Homes with roof damage will typically pay more for home insurance.
+On top of this, your roof is one of the most expensive parts of your home to work on or replace.
+Due to this, you want to ensure you are taking good care of it to keep its longevity!

 2. The foundation and exterior